hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 * not "greedy" :) `skip` just means accept any token.
 Parse rules do not look ahead to see what rule is next.

 [17:08:46](#2TYzL5i3aDDyofktnHhetp9-xjJESLCy_BX5s_sA3qg) <rseger (rseger)>:
-fair, still stuck in regex land a bit Ì†ΩÌ∏≥
+fair, still stuck in regex land a bit üò≥

 [17:14:18](#tQjd00QsQRuMKXmA4YOSGC5ecWV9sMDSWjBFiEOEB04) <rseger (rseger)>:
 I just went through a chunk of my code from a week ago.
-Two things became apparent: I have actually learned a lot, my original cut.. Ì†ΩÌ∏≠
+Two things became apparent: I have actually learned a lot, my original cut.. üò≠

-[18:15:36](#cBVYFMDd2YT0URdiLd_E1r7Gz_6Jq3MR66Pmwz0XkN8) <hiiamboris (NOT THIS ONE)>: maybe you can start a "Parse for Regex users" wiki entry Ì†ΩÌ∏â
+[18:15:36](#cBVYFMDd2YT0URdiLd_E1r7Gz_6Jq3MR66Pmwz0XkN8) <hiiamboris (NOT THIS ONE)>: maybe you can start a "Parse for Regex users" wiki entry üòâ

 [19:03:00](#cQiNZVpWNEGwwPEZIUW-_0Iek45OfKaAS_W-O101Oq0) <rseger (rseger)>:
 lol.
 I feel like maybe I should figure that out a little first :)